Algonquin Wilderness Trip

 – NO ELECTRONICS (phones, radios, video games, iPods)

 7:00am Meet at TIOA to pack gear into boats, load the boats and hit the road by 12:00pm.
 We will drive half way, or a little more, and stay at a hotel.
-People will be sharing rooms.
-Everyone is on their own for dinner.

 4:00am Get up and back on the road.
 Drive to Algonquin Provincial Park where we will obtain the proper permits and unload the boat and gear.
 Our goal is to be on the water by 12:00pm.
 Hit the water and paddle for about 5ish hours to our first campsite.
 We will have 1 small portage the first day.